 Australian Medical Sheepskin: AS4480.1

-Medical Sheepskins have been produced in Australia for a very long time.
-Those used extensively in Hospitals and Nursing Homes, were very effective.
-However, washing often created a problem..the leather shrank and went hard.
-These problems led to their decrease in popularity.
-This hardening created more problems than benefits for the user and reduced their pressure sore prevention effectiveness.
+Medical Sheepskins have been used in Australia since the 1950's.
+Those used extensively in Hospitals and Nursing Homes were very effective.
+However, washing often created a problem..the leather backing shrank and went hard.
+This hardening created more problems than benefits for the user and as a result, they went out of use.

 Leather hardening and other problems were resolved with the introduction of the: " Australian Medical Sheepskin AS 4480.1 1998".
 The new green Australian Medical Sheepskin was developed by scientists et al at CSIRO ( Commonwealth Scientific & Industrial Research Organisation)..the leading research institute in Australia.
 Under the leadership of Dr Ken Montgomery, the Australian Standard AS 4480.1 was developed.